Manuel the Armenian: Domestic of the Schools

 Theophilos welcomed Manuel with open arms, and named him Domestic of the Schools, commander of the elite tagma (regiment) of the Scholae and de facto commander-in-chief of the entire army.
 Manuel would remain Theophilos's leading general for the remainder of his reign.
 Furthermore, as the uncle of Theophilos's wife, the Empress Theodora, his position at court was now unassailable, as shown by the fact that the Emperor later served as godfather for Manuel's children.
 The Syriac sources even report that Theophilos made Manuel governor of the "inner regions" of the Empire.

 The Byzantine army and Theophilos retreat towards a mountain after the Battle of Anzen, miniature from the Madrid Skylitzes.

 In 831, Manuel accompanied Theophilos in an expedition against a raid by the Cilician Arabs.
-The Byzantines caught up with the Arabs near the fort of Charsianon, and inflicted a heavy defeat upon them, killing 1,600 and taking some seven thousand prisoner.
+The Byzantines caught up with the Arabs near the fort of Charsianon, and inflicted a heavy defeat upon them.
 Manuel is also recorded as accompanying Theophilos on his great expedition in 837 against the Arab cities of northern Mesopotamia, which led to the sack of Zapetra and Arsamosata.
 This campaign, however, and the atrocities committed by the Byzantines' former Khurramite troops after the fall of Zapetra, provoked a large-scale retaliatory campaign by Caliph al-Mu'tasim.
 Manuel again accompanied the Emperor as his senior general, along with Nasr/Theophobos as commander of a large corps composed of former Khurramite refugees.
 Manuel participated in the disastrous Battle of Anzen on 22 July 838, where Theophilos confronted the army of general al-Afshin.
 During that battle, the imperial army broke and fled, and Theophilos with his retinue were surrounded by the Arabs on a hill with some 2,000 Khurramites.
 When some of the latter reportedly began planning to surrender the Emperor to the Arabs, Manuel seized the Emperor's horse by the bridle and forcibly led him away.
 With a few other officers, he managed to break through the Arab lines, and brought Theophilos to safety in the nearby village of Chiliokomon.
 During the battle, he received heavy wounds, and according to the chronicle of Symeon Logothetes, he died of them five days later, on 27 July 838.
 He was buried in his palace in Constantinople, which lay near the Cistern of Aspar and which became a monastery named after him, now traditionally identified with the Kefeli Mosque.